Wedge-tailed eagle: Size

 The female wedge-tailed eagle is one of the world's largest eagles.
-Its nearest rival in Australia for size is some 15 per cent smaller linearly and 25 per cent lighter in weight.
+Its nearest rival in Australia for size is some 15 percent smaller linearly and 25 percent lighter in weight.
 As is typical in birds of prey, the female is larger than the male.
 Although a few individual females are larger by only a small amount, they average up to 33 per cent larger.
 A full-grown female weighs between 3.0 and 5.8 kg, while the smaller males weigh 2 to 4 kg.
 Total length varies between 81 and 106 cm and the wingspan typically is between 182 and 232 cm.
 In 1930, the average weight and wingspans of 43 birds were 3.4 kg and 204.3 cm.
 The same average figures for a survey of 126 eagles in 1932 were 3.63 kg and 226 cm, respectively.

 According to one guide, the mean body mass of male wedge-tailed eagles is 2.5 kg while that of females is listed as 4.7 kg, which, if accurate, is one of the most extreme examples of size sexual dimorphism known in any bird of prey.
 However, another sample showed far less stark size differences, with 29 males weighing an average of 3.13 kg and 29 females an average of 3.8 kg.
 In the same sample, from the Nullarbor Plain, males averaged wingspan of 193 cm (sample of 26) and body length of 85.2 cm (sample 5) while females had an average wingspan of 209 cm (sample 23) and body length of 92.1 cm.
 However, the Nullarbor Plain eagles appear slightly smaller than wedge-tailed eagle sizes from other surveys, based on body mass and wing chord sizes.
 An average length for males of 91 cm and 100 cm was described for wedge-tailed eagles in Queensland.
 Another source claimed an average male weight of 3.2 kg and average female body mass of 4.3 kg.
 Yet another book lists males as averaging 2.95 kg and females as averaging 3.97 kg.
 A sample of 10 males averaged 3.14 kg while 19 females weighed 4.18 kg.
 The mean body mass of males in Tasmania was 3.5 kg while that for females was 4.1 kg.